Robert Patrick (playwright)

-Robert Patrick (born September 27, 1937) is an American playwright, poet, lyricist, short story writer, and novelist.
-He was born Robert Patrick O'Connor in Kilgore, Texas.
+Robert Patrick (born Robert Patrick O'Connor; September 27, 1937 – April 23, 2023) was an American playwright, poet, lyricist, short story writer, and novelist.

+Patrick was a prolific playwright, with more than 300 productions of his plays staged in New York City, including Broadway venues.

 Early life

-O'Connor was born to migrant workers in Texas.
+O'Connor was born in Kilgore, Texas, to migrant workers.
 Because his parents constantly moved around the southwestern United States looking for work, he never went to one school for a full year until his senior year of high school, in Roswell, New Mexico.
 Books, film, and radio were the only constants in his early life.
 His mother made sure he learned to read, and arranged for him to start school a year early.
 He lacked friendships due to the constant moving, and didn't do well in school.
 He dropped out of college after two years.
 He did not experience live theater, beyond a few school productions, until he was working one summer as a dishwasher at the Kennebunkport Playhouse in Kennebunkport, Maine and fell in love with the theater.

-He stopped in New York City on his way back to Roswell from Maine and happened upon the Caffe Cino, the first Off-Off Broadway theatre, on September 14, 1961.
+Patrick stopped in New York City on his way back to Roswell from Maine and happened upon the Caffe Cino, the first Off-Off Broadway theatre, on September 14, 1961.
 He stayed in New York, working for free at the Caffe Cino, La Mama ETC, and other early Off-Off Broadway theaters in any capacity, and supported himself with temporary typing jobs while observing and participating in dozens of productions, including Lanford Wilson's So Long at the Fair.
 He had already been writing poetry, and in 1964 wrote his first play, The Haunted Host.
 The play was soon produced at Caffe Cino, and playwriting became his main focus.

 Career

-Patrick has written and published over sixty plays.
+Patrick wrote and published over sixty plays.